The Back Pack tm

 complete homeschool curriculum program.

-We wish to share a few ideas that we have found can be helpful when choosing curriculum for your child/children.
-The information contained here is based on 14 years of involvement in the book industry.
-We do not claim to be experts when it comes to curriculum development.
-We just know what has worked for our customers.
+Here are a few ideas we have found to be helpful when choosing a homeschool program for your child/children.
+The information contained here is based on over 30 years of involvement in the textbook industry and our experiences in the homeschool movement in general.

-Through the years we have noticed a “trend” in the home school movement.
-There is an increasing number of home schoolers who desire a more structured and/or traditional curriculum.
-This becomes especially apparent when their children reach middle school.
+Many home schoolers desire a more structured and/or traditional homeschool program especially when their children reach middle and high school.
 Parents express the need for guidelines as to what to teach and when to teach it.
+That is why we developed this page of information.

-When developing complete curriculum packages for our customers, we usually stick with the 6 basics which are listed below.
-Please note that the recommended subjects/grades are just that - recommendations. ....every child is different.
-Obviously, Bible study and electives such as Latin, Greek, logic, foreign language, accounting, speech, home economics, art, music, drafting etc. can be used along with whatever program you may choose.
-Always consider your state home school law when choosing curriculum.
+When developing complete homeschool curriculum packages for our customers, we usually stick with the 6 basics which are listed below.
+Please note that the recommended subjects/grades are just that - recommendations.
+Electives can be used along with whatever core subjects you may choose.
+Always consider your state home school law when choosing your homeschool curriculum

 Phonics, Spelling/Vocabulary